Quality Care for Our Members

 Hometown health plan, hometown health care.
 The right care, the right place, the right time — every time.

-With more than 350,000 members in South Carolina, Select Health leverages community partnerships and our robust provider network, along with a comprehensive and structured Quality Assurance Performance Improvement (QAPI) program to continuously monitor, evaluate, and improve the quality of our health care and services.
-The QAPI program oversees all Select Health operations to ensure the provision of safe, clinically appropriate, and fiscally responsible care and services to our members.
+With more than 420,000 members across all 46 counties in South Carolina, Select Health leverages community partnerships and our robust provider network, along with a comprehensive and structured Quality Assurance Performance Improvement (QAPI) program to continuously monitor, evaluate, and improve the quality of our health care and services for each member.
+The QAPI program encompasses all Select Health operations to help ensure the provision of safe, clinically appropriate, and fiscally responsible care and services to our members.

 Select Health annually evaluates program design and overall performance to identify the strengths and limitations of QAPI activities and programs.
 Data from this analysis is used to develop recommendations for improvement and to propose goals and objectives for the upcoming year.
-The QAPI program evaluation, along with the program description and work plan, are submitted to the QAPI Committee for review and program modification as needed.
-The finalized evaluation and program documents are submitted to the South Carolina Department of Health and Human Services (SCDHHS) for review at least annually.
+The QAPI program evaluation, along with the program description and work plan, are submitted to the QAPI committee for review and program modification as needed throughout the year.
+The finalized evaluation and program documents are submitted to the South Carolina Department of Health and Human Services (SCDHHS) for review.

-The following information, derived from the 2017 Healthcare Effectiveness Data and Information Set (HEDIS®) results in review of calendar year 2016, demonstrates that Select Health:
+Based on the 2021 Healthcare Effectiveness Data and Information Set (HEDIS®) results, in review of calendar years 2020 to 2021, Select Health:

-- Maintained National Committee for Quality Assurance (NCQA) Commendable accreditation status, demonstrating that the plan’s programs for service and clinical quality are well established and meet rigorous requirements for consumer protection and quality improvement.
+- Maintained NCQA Commendable accreditation status, demonstrating that the plan’s programs for service and clinical quality are well established and meet rigorous requirements for consumer protection and quality improvement.